Multi-Objective Loss Balancing for Physics-Informed Deep Learning: Re lative Lo ss Ba lancing with Random Lo okback (ReLoBRaLo)

+where $\alpha$ is the exponential decay rate, $\rho$ is a Bernoulli random variable and $\mathbb{E}[\rho]$ should be chosen close to 1.
+The intermediate step $\lambda_i^{\textit{bal}}(t, t')$ calculates scalings based on the relative improvements of each term between time steps $t'$ and $t$.
+The following step $\lambda_{i}^{\textit{hist}}(t)$ defines, whether the scalings calculated in the previous time step ($\rho$ evaluates to 1) or the relative improvements since the beginning of training ($\rho$ evaluates to 0) should be carried forward.
+Note that this concept of randomly retaining or discarding the history of scalings is what we denote as "random lookbacks".
+Finally, the scaling $\lambda_i(t)$ for term $i$ is obtained by means of an exponential decay, where $\alpha$ controls the weight given to past scalings versus the scalings calculated in the current time step.

-This method is an attempt at combining the best attributes of the aforementioned approaches into a new heuristic for scalarised MOO objective functions.
+This method is an attempt at combining the best attributes of the aforementioned approaches into a new scheme for scalarised MOO objective functions.
 First and foremost, it still weakly enforces every training step to Pareto dominate its predecessor, which is an important property in physical applications.
 It also avoids using gradient statistics, making it considerably more efficient than Learning Rate Annealing and GradNorm.
 Furthermore, it reduces drastic changes in the loss space by using exponential decay and can easily be adapted to use more or fewer information of past optimisation steps by tuning the hyperparameter $\alpha$.
-One can think of $\alpha$ as being the model's ability to remember the past, with a high alpha giving lots of weight to past loss statistics, while a lower alpha increases stochasticity.
+One can think of $\alpha$ as the model's ability to remember the past, with a high alpha giving lots of weight to past loss statistics, while a lower alpha increases stochasticity.
 Setting $\alpha = 1$ results in each term's relative progress being computed w.r.t. the initial loss $\mathcal{L}_i^{(0)}$.
 However, we found this to be too restrictive, since it causes the model to stop making progress as soon as one term reaches a local minimum.
 We chose values $\alpha$ between 0.9 and 0.999 and report the effects of varying this hyperparameter in sec.~\ref{sec:Ablation}.
-Note that $\alpha = 0$ and $\mathbb{E}[\rho] = 1$ make Relative Loss Balancing equivalent to SoftAdapt.